adam-burns/devuan-pi-gadgeteer/README.md

 ***
 ## 💾 Install

-Once the Devuan Pi is visible on the local network, the
+Once the Devuan Pi is connected to the local network, with the issuing the following on the provisioning host starts the install process:

 ```